 Ecclesiology and Mission

-Charta Œcumenica is a joint document of CEC and the Council of European Bishops’ Conferences (CCEE) signed by presidents of the two organisations in 2001.
-The document seeks to preserve and develop fellowship among churches.
-Click here to learn more and read responses to the Charta Œcumenica presented by our Member Churches, National Councils of Churches and Organisations in Partnership.
+CEC’s work in this area is founded on the Charta Œcumenica, a joint document of CEC and the Council of European Bishops’ Conferences (CCEE) signed by the presidents of the two organisations in 2001.
+The document seeks to strengthen fellowship among churches.
+Learn more and read here responses to the Charta Œcumenica presented by our Member Churches, National Councils of Churches and Organisations in Partnership.

-For the period of 2015 to 2018, work in this area focused on the following themes:
+For the period 2018 to 2023 our work focuses on the following areas:

 - Evaluating the impact of the Charta Œcumenica

 - Facilitating dialogue on questions of ecclesiology and mission

 - Exploring Christian unity together with “migrant” and “minority ethnic” churches

 - Studying the mutual recognition of baptism in Europe